zionjebba/Full-Stack-Tests/README.md

 ## Submission Timeline
 - **Start**: Read and complete instructions to the project choice.
 - **Duration**: Exactly 24 hours
-- **End**: Push final code to your own repo, and send the link to kelvingbolo98@gmail.com
+- **End**: Push final code to your own repo, and send the link or video to kelvingbolo98@gmail.com / +233596157150
 - **No extensions or late submissions accepted**